Blessings and Curses of Covariate Shifts: Adversarial Learning Dynamics, Directional Convergence, and Equilibria: Discussion and Future Work

 \section{Discussion and Future Work}

 This paper studied covariate shifts from game-theoretic and dynamic viewpoints, with the underlying Bayes optimal model being invariant.
 In particular, we show that under the Wasserstein gradient flow, the distribution of covariates will converge in directions in both regression and classification.
 However, the result presents as a dichotomy: a blessing in regression, the adversarial covariate shifts in an exponential rate to an optimal experimental design for rapid subsequent learning; a curse in classification, the adversarial covariate shifts in a subquadratic rate fast to the hardest experimental design trapping subsequent learning.
-We view the work as a starting point for unveiling other new insights for adversarial learning and covariate shift.
+We view the work as a starting point for unveiling new insights for adversarial learning and covariate shift: it cautions the researchers to be aware that robust optimization is brittle depending on the learning losses, model complexity, and early stopping.
 In particular, following potential directions are left as future work.

 \paragraph{Discriminative vs. Generative} This paper considers discriminative models for the joint distribution, where the conditional distribution $P(Y|X)$ stays invariant, yet the covariate distribution $P(X)$ can shift.
 The main reason is to define the Bayes optimal model as the equilibrium, invariant regardless of the covariate distribution $P(X)$.
 We study at the population level to simplify the main results and analysis.
 Another line of literature on adversarial examples, in the classification setting only, considers a generative model, where $P(Y)$ stays untouched, yet $P(X|Y)$ are allowed to shift.
 By simple Bayes rule, the Bayes optimal model $P(Y|X)$ will consequently vary, making the concept a moving target.
 It is still to be determined if the notion of equilibrium or invariance exists in the generative setting.
 We leave it as a future direction for investigation.